How animals see colour

 Snakes do not have colour vision in the usual sense.
 They are able to distinguish between light and dark, but they cannot perceive different colours.
 However, some species of snakes have specialised receptors in pit organs on their faces that allow them to ‘see’ (or sense) infrared light, which helps them locate warm-blooded prey.
 This is not the same as photoreceptors in the eyes.
 However, it is a means of detecting wavelengths of electromagnetic radiation.

-Octopuses and squids (cephalopod species) have good colour vision.
-Their eyes are more similar to those of humans than those of most other invertebrates, with a single lens and a retina that contains both rod and cone photoreceptor cells.
+Octopuses and squids (cephalopod species) have good vision – although cannot detect colour.
+Their eyes are more similar to those of humans and other vertebrates than those of most other invertebrates, with a single lens and a retina that contains photoreceptor cells.
 However, the way these photoreceptor cells function in cephalopods is quite different from that of humans and other vertebrates.
-The cones in octopuses and squids are able to detect a wide range of colours, including ultraviolet light, and they are believed to be able to see a greater range of colours than humans can.
 They also have a unique type of photoreceptor cell called a rhabdom that helps to detect polarised light, which is important for things like communication, navigation, and camouflage.
+If you’re wondering how colour changing octopus can detect colour in its surroundings to camouflage itself without seeing colour with its eyes, see this page: Colour chemistry 1: animals that can change colour (hint: they have special cells in their skin that can produce colour to mimic their environment)

 In fish, the number and distribution of cone cells for colour vision vary depending on the species and the environment in which they live.
 For example, fish that live in shallow water with a lot of sunlight tend to have more cone cells than those that live in deeper water with less light.
 Some fish also have rhabdom cells that allow them to see polarised light, which they use for navigation and communication.